-Your question actually has multiple issues.
+Your question has multiple issues.

-First, Generally, it is very important that when you initially receive your notice of foreclosure, also known as a notice of default or NOD, that you verify the amount due and owing.
+It is very important that when you initially receive your notice of foreclosure, also known as a notice of default or NOD, that you verify the amount due and owing.
 You also have the opportunity to demand from the lender or the lender’s attorney, a validation of the mortgage obligation — a validation of debt.
 This means that you have a legal right to request the evidence to show that the lender conducting the foreclosure in the legal chain of title as your lender.

 But since the property has already gone to sale, it is usually a bit too late to get the attention of the lender or the lender’s agent to recalculate their figures and stop your sale.

 If there are serious problems or legal concerns that you have and the property does in fact go to sale, you MUST address the problem during the redemption period.
 Don’t wait until it expires.

-Here’s the thing, if you don’t legally challenge, in other words, bring a law suit before the redemption period expires, you will have very little chance or legal opportunity to prevail in court – this is because Michigan courts hold that a mortgage is extinguished after the time for redemption expires.
+Here’s the thing, if you don’t legally challenge, in other words, bring a lawsuit before the redemption period expires, you will have very little chance or legal opportunity to prevail in court – this is because Michigan courts hold that a mortgage is extinguished after the time for redemption expires.
 Courts have ruled that without a mortgage left, the property owner does not have any rights to bring their matter at court because there is no longer an underlying mortgage contract.
 No mortgage, no legal foundation to be in court.

-So Scott, if you can show problems with the lender’s calculations, you could get the sale set aside, but it is not likely without bringing an action.
-That is why it is so important to respond and challenge the allegations contained in the notice of default within 30 days from receiving the notice and before the foreclosure sale.
+So, Scott, if you can show problems with the lender’s calculations, you could get the sale set aside, but it is not likely without bringing an action.
+That is why it is so important to respond and challenge the allegations contained in the notice of default within 30 days of receiving the notice and before the foreclosure sale.
+I hope this helps.